search ]

 Since most users think that anything less than a green color is not good enough, people interpret the report incorrectly.
 So, let’s clarify things once and for all…

-If you do get a green color, it means your site is in the top percentile in terms of optimization, but it doesn’t say much about the actual speed of the site, as I mentioned in the article Why PageSpeed Score Is Not Relevant.
+If you do get a green color, it means your site is in the top percentile in terms of optimization, but it doesn’t say much about the actual speed of the site.

 A score of 100 is the best score you can get and represents the top 98 percentile – a site with good performance (supposedly).
 A score of 50 represents a 75 percentile – meaning if you got a score of 50, the only thing it means is that your site scored higher than 75% of the sites Google checked and it doesn’t say anything about the actual speed.